-With November Approaching, Election Officials Still Face Safety, Security Questions
+With November Approaching, Election Officials Still Face Safety, Security Fears

 With about 100 days left before the general election, officials are simultaneously trying to prepare for two very different types of voting, while facing two unprecedented threats to safety and security.
 It's a juggling act that has voters, political parties and officials anxious about how smoothly November's voting will go.